hypergonial/hikari-miru/docs/source/guides/checks_timeout.rst

 Checks are functions that are called when the callback of an item is about to be called.
 They must evaluate to a truthy value to allow execution of the callback code.

-Views provide a way to implement this via the :obj:`miru.views.View.view_check` coroutine function.
+Views provide a way to implement this via the :obj:`miru.views.View.view_check` coroutine method.
 This object receives :obj:`miru.context.Context` as it's only argument, and if it does not evaluate to a truthy value, the interaction will be ignored.